mdotstrange/NightmarePuppeteerPublic/README.md

 * Textures are supported
 * P/S/R animation supported
 * Skinned meshes/deformation is not supported (this means you can't use character models that deform etc)
+* Upon import Nightmare Puppeteer will add a Collider to your Model and make it available as an actor prop AND inside the Lousy Level Editor.

 **Prop orientation reference images**